MILITARY ORDER OF THE LOYAL LEGION OF THE UNITED STATES

 State Rosters and Adjutant's General Reports

-If you are interested in references to identify possibly propositi, or
+If you are interested in references to identify possibly propositi, or interested in general genealogical research the SR Library is a place you should visit if possible.

-photographs of the original members of the Aztec Club of 1847, Military
+An exciting book has been published that contains biographies and photographs of the original members of the Aztec Club of 1847, Military Society of the Mexican War.

-Founded in Mexico City during the occupation by United States forces
+Founded in Mexico City during the occupation by United States forces during the Mexican War (1846-1848),

-the original members, numbering 160, represent most of the major figures
+the original members, numbering 160, represent most of the major figures of the Civil War.

 The MOLLUS Commandery-in-Chief web site is another resource to visit.